-Electric car sales UK: electric car sales jump 63.3%
+Electric car sales UK: electric car sales up 61.7%

-Sales of electric cars leapt by 63.3% in April, with 1,517 new battery electric cars (BEVs) joining UK roads last month.
+Sales of electric cars rose by 61.7% in June, with 2,461 new battery electric vehicles (BEVs) registered in the UK that month.

-However, electric cars still represent a small share of the overall market, with just 0.9% of new cars sold in the UK this year featuring a fully electric powertrain.
+Demand for electric cars is rising steadily: popular models like the Kia e-Niro and Hyundai Kona Electric sold out their entire allocation for 2019 several months ago.
+However, electric cars still account for a small share of the overall market, with just 0.9% of new cars sold in the UK this year featuring a fully electric powertrain.

 Late last year, the Government’s plug-in car grant was restructured, reducing the discount for electric cars from £4,500 to £3,500.
 No plug-in hybrid vehicle currently on sale is eligible, with this type of car having previously attracting an incentive worth £2,500.